TXH2020/MainRepo/Projects/Python SQL/readme.md

 We need to just run the colab file.
 The python code automatically fetches the data.

-The other colab file Shopify.ipynb is another file containing SQL commands that I developed while attempting to get into the Shopify Internship.
+The other colab file Shopify.ipynb contains SQL commands that I developed while attempting to get into the Shopify Internship.